 To ascertain your eligibility for membership of a Professional Historians Association (PHA), and to apply, read the following information carefully before filling in the application form.

 Membership of a PHA requires accreditation under a National Standard.
 There are two categories of membership for people who practice as professional historians and another category for graduate historians.
-Some PHAs (WA and SA) also offer membership and accreditation for historical researchers.

 The admission criteria for professional and graduate historians are listed in the National Standard for the Accreditation of Professional Historians in Australia 2018.
-The admission criteria for historical researchers are listed in the National Standard for the Accreditation of Historical Researchers in Australia.

 For convenience, the various combinations of academic qualifications and professional experience are also presented in a Checklist for the Accreditation Categories.